YounisAMAX/scaling-umbrella/README.md

 - After the for loop, if ```moveY``` is set, then toggle ```switchMove```.
 Otherwise, decrement ```move```

 - Return ```newArray``` after the while loop ends

+## What could have been done differently
+- This assumes that the parameter is a 2-dimensional array with equal side lengths